rancesking/littlelink-dockerized/README.md

 ## Challenge week 4

 This project uses the Dockerfile to deploy a nginx Frontend, that host my custom LittleLink page with all my contact info.
-This project have a CI Action that is triged when some code is pushed to main, build the DockerFile and pushing it to Docker Hub.
+This project have a CI Action that is triged when some code is pushed to main, build the DockerFile and pushing it to Docker Hub to my repository [xkingrd](https://hub.docker.com/repository/docker/xkingrd/littlelink).

 To use this project first you need modify the code push the changes to main then get the image from Docker hub